Graham-72/fullcalendar/README.txt

 KNOWN ISSUES:
 When displaying a repeating date field, each event might show up multiple times on each repeat instance.
 To solve this problem, change the 'Distinct' setting to yes in the Views display settings.
-This is a not a bug in FullCalendar.
+This is not a bug in FullCalendar.